Crio-Bytes/IBD-2022-Master-Repository/PROMISES IN JAVASCRIPT/README.md

 # What is Promise in JS?

-A Promise in JavaScript is an object that is used to represent outcome of an asynchronous operation.
-The outcome can either represent a failure or completion of an asynchronous operation.
+A Promise in JavaScript is an object that is used to represent the outcome of an asynchronous operation.
+The outcome can either represent a failure or the completion of an asynchronous operation.

 Imagine that you are waiting for a package to be delivered.
 You might tell the delivery person, "I promise to be home by 4:00 PM to receive the package."
 This promise represents your intention to fulfill a particular action (being at home by 4) at some point in the future.